Finding Entertainment After a Move Abroad

 Start Your International Moving Journey

 Once you find yourself in another country, it may be difficult to know how to have fun.
-Entertainment may come second after adjusting to a new culture of adapting to a new culture and learning new streets.
+Entertainment may come second after adjusting to a new culture and learning new streets.
 However, one of the best things to do to make your new city or new country home is to find entertaining things to do.

 Locating something you like reduces stress, develops self-confidence, and allows the process to be less stressful.
-As soon as you start experiencing your new environment, you will have a sense of belonging to your new community that you will enjoy your lifestyle amongst what your new country has to offer even more.
+As soon as you start experiencing your new environment, you will have a sense of belonging to your new community, and you will enjoy your lifestyle amongst what your new country has to offer even more.

 Reach Out to Coworkers

-Whether you have relocated to another country to work, or not, your colleagues can be an excellent source of local information.
-Although they might be expats, they have probably been in the region longer and can advise you of the popular places, best experiences and local favorites that may not be available in the virtual world.
+Whether you have relocated to another country to work or not, your colleagues can be an excellent source of local information.
+They may be expats, but they can tell you about the best local spots and experiences that aren’t online.
 They know what newcomers usually need and can refer new people to known places to visit.

 Requesting suggestions also acts as a way of establishing relationships in the initial stages.
-One of your colleagues may ask you out, introduce you to their circle of friends or to a secret café.
-These small connections can help you socially in your social life and the new city can be made to seem friendlier.
+One of your colleagues may ask you out, introduce you to their circle of friends, or take you to a secret café.
+These small connections can help you socially in your social life, and the new city can be made to seem friendlier.

 Research Before You Go

 As well as personal experience and tips that you may not encounter in typical guides, expat blogs, discussion boards, and social communities tend to be personal and share information.
-Carry a notebook, pencil and camera because you might think of things and go over them later upon reaching there.
-You can always jump into activities with a little planning on how to do it once you are settled.
+Carry a notebook, pencil, and camera because you might think of things and go over them later upon reaching there.
+Once you settle in, you can easily engage in activities by planning ahead.

 Explore on Your Own

-After you land and have some time on your hands, particularly before you start going to work or before your possessions are shipped in please spend that free time in getting to know your new neighborhood.
-Strolling is a good way to discover theaters, cafés, bookstores, parks and even in the markets.
+After you land and have some time on your hands, particularly before you start going to work or before your possessions are shipped in, please spend that free time getting to know your new neighborhood.
+Strolling is a wonderful way to discover theaters, cafés, bookstores, parks, and even markets.
 You can find out more on foot than on the web.

 Try Coupon Websites

-Groupon and LivingSocial are large platforms shared by a multitude of coupons to try new activities at a reduced price.
+Large platforms like Groupon and LivingSocial share a multitude of coupons, enabling you to try new activities at a reduced price.
 These sites typically display offers by your city or region, and you can find some local entertainment without necessarily spending a lot.

-This is especially helpful right after moving, when budgeting is an issue.
-Some form of food tours, dance classes, outdoor expeditions, or events that might be happening locally may have special deals.
+This type of service is especially helpful right after moving, when budgeting is an issue.
+Local food tours, dance classes, outdoor expeditions, and events may offer special deals.
 These minor experiences are what make you relax as you save money.

 Becoming a Member of Clubs and Organizations